 Additionally, it is critical that the NOSB consider and act on the fact that highly hazardous PFAS (per- and polyfluoroalkyl substances) are leaching out of plastic containers and contaminating food products, according to research published in Environment Technology and Letters.
 The data confirm the results of prior research focused on the propensity of PFAS to contaminate various pesticide products through the storage containers.
-B
+8 resistance genes in landfill leachate.
+Environmental Science: Nano, 7(11), pp.3536-3546.